miroapp/hackathon-starter/README.md

 <p>&nbsp;</p>

-## Miro app design resources
+## Miro CSS library

-[Mirotone](https://www.mirotone.xyz/css) CSS components is a base library that enables everyone to design and build their Miro apps.
+[Mirotone](https://www.mirotone.xyz/css) is a CSS library that enables everyone to design and build their Miro apps.
 The goal of this design system is to enable makers to quickly jump into a simple, yet consistent and efficient user experience while creating their functional solutions.
 The framework aims to provide ready-to-use frontend components that you can incorporate into your app in Miro.
 <p>&nbsp;</p>